marcllort/CanITravelTo_Backend/readme.md

   - [ ] Kubernetes support
   - [ ] Card view for backend response to frontend (show covid cases, visa status...)
   - [ ] Create Postman test scenarios
-  - [ ] Commentate code
+  - [x] Commentate code
   - [ ] Retrieve accesses to the website (IP, origin, destination...) or find solution to log visits/web usage (gin may already have one)
   - [ ] Suggestions in Frontend (i.e You can also go there with your passport!)
   - [ ] Unify country names between frontend, passportInfo and CovidInfo (maybe new row in Covid info with name of PassportInfo?)
-  - [ ] Add travis-ci or gitlab pipeline and update link of travis-ci build in readme.md
+  - [x] Add travis-ci or gitlab pipeline and update link of travis-ci build in readme.md
-  - [ ] Improve deployment to github pages and ubuntu improve script
+  - [ ] Improve deployment to github pages
+  - [x] Ubuntu improve update.sh script
   - [ ] Remove countries.go list and just sanitise input to prevent sqlInjection
   - [ ] Add tests to golang and react
   - [ ] Develop good frontend
   - [ ] Protect ip for backend (cors, autotls?)
   - [ ] Make Frontend use GET endpoint
-  - [ ] Archive old frontend repository
+  - [x] Archive old frontend repository
   - [ ] Save user emails from frontend form
-  - [ ] Write frontend README and update REACT part of this one (now use html,css)
+  - [x] Write frontend README and update REACT part of this one (now use html,css)
-  - [ ] Google SEO
+  - [x] Google SEO
   - [ ] Move out from personal mail
   - [ ] Alternative to AWS?
 11 months remaining (June 2021)
   - [x] Add cloudfare